-Fatou Wurie is a writer, public speaker, and founder at The Survivor Dream Project, a local nonprofit organization that provides holistic support to women and youth survivors of trauma in Sierra Leone.
-She currently works in development as a learning strategist whose expertise is used at the intersection of innovation and gender with UNICEF Headquarters in New York.
+Fatou Wurie is an international development specialist with over a decade's worth of experience at the nexus of health, innovation and gender.
+She is founder of The Survivor Dream Project, a local nonprofit organization that provides holistic support to women and youth survivors of trauma in Sierra Leone.
+She currently works for UNICEF HQ on Innovative Solutions for Gender Equality

 Wurie is a graduate of Public Policy from the University of Oxford's Blavatnik School of Government where she studied as the first African Governance Initiative Scholar.
 Fatou is an Abshire-Inamori Leadership Academy (AILA) International Fellow, a NEXTe Award Recipient for 'Young Professional of the Year 2016' and a 2016 Illumessence Community Builder National Women's Award Honoree.
-She has participated in the African Women's Development Fund’s African Women’s Writers Workshop for Social Change in Uganda, and her work is featured in the Huffington Post, Forbes, MamaYe Campaign, the UNICEF Innovations Blog, Amnesty International's Digital Blog, The Journalist, and The Africa Report’s ‘Extraordinary Lives of Ordinary People’ section and others.
+She was selected by the African Women's Development Fund to participate in the African Women’s Writers Workshop for Social Change in Uganda, and by the Mo Ibrahim Governance Conference as a Next Generation Leader.
+Her work is featured across numerous media platforms including, the Huffington Post, Forbes, MamaYe Campaign, the UNICEF Innovations Blog, Amnesty International's Digital Blog, The Journalist, and The Africa Report’s ‘Extraordinary Lives of Ordinary People’ section.